Zuikyo/ZIKRouter/Documentation/English/CustomConfiguration.md

             presenter.interactor = interactor
             // Pass note to the data manager interactor.note = note
+        };

+        // Capture parameters in makeDestination, so we don't need configuration subclass to hold the parameters
+        // MakeDestination will be used for creating destination instance config.makeDestination = { () in
+            // Use custom initializer, pass view model to view let destination = NoteEditorViewController(viewModel: viewModel)
             return destination
         }
+        if let destination = config.makeDestination?() {
+            config.__prepareDestination?(destination)
+            // The router won't make and prepare destination again when perform with this configuration config.makedDestination = destination
+            return destination
+        }
+        return nil
     }
     return config
 }